JCieslak02/tasty-pl/README.md

 # Tasty-pl

-Tasty-pl is a REST Api for food delivery that works just like a well known website Pyszne.pl
+Tasty-pl is a Spring Boot backend app for food delivery that works just like a well known website Pyszne.pl